ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ### or

-A filter that matches documents using the OR boolean operator on other filters.
+The `or` filter allows combining multiple filters with a OR boolean operator.

 Given the following documents: